 Internal control over financial reporting cannot provide absolute assurance of achieving financial reporting objectives because of its inherent limitations.
+Internal control over financial reporting is a process that involves human diligence and compliance and is subject to lapses in judgment and breakdowns resulting from human failures.
 Internal control over financial reporting also can be circumvented by collusion or improper override.
 Because of such limitations, there is a risk that material misstatements may not be prevented or detected on a timely basis by internal control over financial reporting.
 However, these inherent limitations are known features of the financial reporting process, and it is possible to design into the process safeguards to reduce, though not eliminate, this risk.